 Since Artpil’s founding, we covered the #MeToo movement, traced the Elimination of Violence Against Women and counted down to the 70th anniversary of the Universal Declaration of Human Rights.
 These are all interconnected.
-Often our better halves, and with whom we could not be without, we renewed our commitment to engage.
+Often our better halves, and without whom we could not be, we renewed our commitment to engage.
 Once again, earlier this month we celebrated the women who have inspired and created in the art world.

 Anne Geene and Arjan de Nooy